 Below is a prayer written for our time by a contemporary Friend, Ken Jacobsen:

 Oh America, Blessed Communityoh America, blessed community,we see that our civil warnever quite ended;dear God of our healing,teach us to end the civil war in our hearts,to make a just and loving peace within and among us,to keep growing and growing our more perfect union,one nation under God,amen.kpj 7/5/20

 © 2020 Marcelle Martin

-The next online meetings for prayer and healing will be on Thursday evenings September 10 and 24, and October 8 and 22.
+The next online meetings for prayer and healing will be on Thursday evenings November 26, and December 10 and 24.
+We will continue to pray for our nation in this time of transition, and will also welcome other prayer requests.
 We meet 7:15 to 8:15 Eastern time on Zoom.
 To receive a link to join us online, please fill out this form.
 It’s important to answer the questions.

 The Pendle Hill pamphlet #382, Holding One Another in the Light, by Marcelle Martin (2006) can be ordered HERE.